Wurze/algorithms-data-structures-end-assignment/README.md

 ### Usage

+4. Load Books Data: Click the "Load Books Data" button to load the dataset into the application.
+5. Algorithm Selection: Select a data structure and algorithm to execute from the drop-down menus.
-4. Click the "Run Algorithms" button to execute the algorithms on the dataset.
+6. Execute Algorithm: Click the "Execute Algorithm" button to run the selected algorithm on the dataset.
-5. The results and duration of the algorithms' execution will be displayed in the output area.
+7. Results: The results and duration of the algorithm's execution will be displayed in the output area.

 ## Dataset